segmentio/segment-docs/src/engage/content/email/template.md

 ## Build an Email template

-Navigate to **Personas > Content** and use the Email Templates page to preview and edit existing templates.
+Navigate to **Engage > Content** and use the Email Templates page to preview and edit existing templates.

-To configure an email template, click **New Template**.
+To configure an email template, click **Create Template**.

 1. Select **Email**, and click **Configure**.

 > note ""
-> You must first connect a [SendGrid subuser account](https://docs.sendgrid.com/ui/account-and-settings/subusers#create-a-subuser){:target="blank"} to your Segment Personas space to build email templates in Engage.
-Visit the [onboarding steps](/docs/engage/overview/onboarding/) for more information.
+> You must first connect a [SendGrid subuser account](https://docs.sendgrid.com/ui/account-and-settings/subusers#create-a-subuser){:target="blank"} to your Segment space to build email templates in Engage.
+Visit the [onboarding steps](/docs/engage/onboarding/) for more information.

 2. Configure the email template.
     1. Add a template name for internal reference.